Andhra Pradesh Housing Board: Post-independence era (1960–present)

 The City Improvement Board and another entity called the Town Improvement Trust were merged to form the Andhra Pradesh Housing Board on 1 July 1960.

 In 2002, the Government of Andhra Pradesh recognized the growth potential of the real estate industry when it realized that there was a supply and demand mismatch of affordable housing.
 With an estimated demand of 1.5 million houses, the government decided to construct 0.6 million houses mainly for the middle class segment.
 Bearing this in mind, the board signed up with Malaysia-based IJM Corporation to develop 25 acre of land in Kukatpally with a public-private partnership model at a cost of US$150 million.

 In the same year, the board teamed up with a subsidiary of Housing and Development Board, Government of Singapore to develop quality housing and provide infrastructure for people on a 'design and build' model.
 As a part of this initiative, 1,600 apartments were to be constructed in the form of a self-sufficient integrated township on the Hyderabad–Warangal highway – 18 km from Hyderabad called as Singapore Township near Ghatkesar.
 Similar initiatives were taken up near the International Institute of Information Technology, Indian School of Business and the Games Village near Gachibowli in order to meet the demands of the population working in HITEC City, a major technology township in Hyderabad.
 In addition, the board initiated projects in Guntur, Bhimavaram, Vijayawada, Mahbubnagar, Kurnool, Machilipatnam and Rajahmundry.
-After The Bifurcation Of Andhra Pradesh, The Andhra Pradesh Housing Board Was Relocated To Amaravati And Telangana Housing Board Was Setup For The State Of Telangana In Hyderabad.
+After the bifurcation of Andhra Pradesh, the Andhra Pradesh Housing Board was relocated to Amaravati and Telangana Housing Board was set up for the state of Telangana in Hyderabad.